A five-step approach to winning sales.

 Long-term greedy is all about the long game.
 It takes more work, it requires homework, honesty, a deep understanding of the client and a focus on helping your client achieve whatever they need to achieve- it’s worth it though.
 Long-term greedy salespeople ultimately win.

-Here are 5 steps to becoming a ‘long-term greedy’ salesperson:
+Here are 5 steps to winning sales, and becoming a ‘long-term greedy’ salesperson:

 Most salespeople put far too little effort into who they contact and why, so they frequently end up selling to the wrong people for the wrong reasons.
 This results in annoyed clients and high churn.
 Long-term greedy salespeople do their research, build buyer personas based on previous experience and focus on contacting the ‘right’ customers.
 It might take longer at the outset, but the result is higher yielding, longer-term success.